dzilbermanvmw/falco-aws-firelens-integration/README.md

 # Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS

-This repository hold all source code needed for the blogpost about [`Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS`] (https://sysdig.com/blog/multi-cluster-security-firelens/)
+This repository hold all source code needed for the blogpost about [Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS](https://sysdig.com/blog/multi-cluster-security-firelens/).

 There are one directory per step or infrastructure fondation to automate: